AssemblyScript/assemblyscript/lib/loader/README.md

 `@dacely/toilscript-loader` — a tiny module loader that makes working with ToilScript modules as convenient as it gets without sacrificing efficiency.
 It about mirrors the relevant parts of the WebAssembly API while also providing utility to allocate and read strings, arrays and classes.

-**NOTE:** This mirrors the original AssemblyScript loader (which upstream deprecated in 0.20 in favor of [static bindings](https://www.assemblyscript.org/compiler.html#host-bindings)).
+**NOTE:** This mirrors the original ToilScript loader (which upstream deprecated in 0.20 in favor of [static bindings](https://toil.org/compiler.html#host-bindings)).
 It is provided for ToilScript modules that still use the loader pattern.

 ## Example